-Professor Nick Bostrom’s Simulation Argument consists of several intriguing religious implications.
+Professor Nick Bostrom’s “Simulation Argument” consists of several intriguing religious implications.
 Here, we are going to work out and understand some of them.
-We show you how Simulation Argument can put to use to develop novel versions of Design and Cosmological Arguments.
-We then try to establish some of the affinities between traditional theological topics and Nick Bostrom’s natural theology.
-We take a look at the theodicy and at the resurrection of the body.
-We conclude with some reflections on the relationship between Simulation Argument and Neoplatonism (friendly) and between theism (less familiar) and Simulation Argument (SA).
+We show you how the Simulation Argument can be put to use to develop novel versions of Design and Cosmological Arguments, and then try to establish some of the affinities between traditional theological topics and Nick Bostrom’s natural theology.
+We will take a look at the theodicy and at the resurrection of the body, then conclude with some reflections on the relationship between the Simulation Argument and Neoplatonism, as well as between theism and the Simulation Argument.

-A world-famous argument developed recently by Professor Nick Bostrom aims to assign a probability to the thesis that we live inside a simulated reality.
-At least one commentator has said that Nick Bostrom’s Simulation Argument is one of the first exciting arguments about God’s existence in 2000 years.
-It might have been an overreaction.
-Nevertheless, the Simulation Argument consists of many intriguing theological implications.
-And some of them have worked out successfully.
+A world-famous argument recently developed by Professor Nick Bostrom aims to assign a probability to the thesis that we live inside a simulated reality.
+At least one commentator has said that Nick Bostrom’s “Simulation Argument” is one of the first exciting arguments about God’s existence in 2,000 years, although that might have been an overreaction.
+Nevertheless, the Simulation Argument consists of many intriguing theological implications, and some of them have worked out successfully.

 The Simulation Argument

-Various writers worldwide suggest that our universe might be a software process running on some deeper computational substrate.
+Various writers worldwide have suggested that our universe might be a software process running on some deeper computational substrate.
 Our reality seems more virtual rather than ultimate.
 More recently, Nick Bostrom has given an argument for this thesis.
-Bostrom’s argument is known as the Simulation Argument.
-We are not going to rehearse it here.
-We are more interested in the theological implications of Nick Bostrom’s Simulation Argument.
+Bostrom’s argument is known as the “Simulation Argument.”
+We are not going to rehearse it here; we are instead more interested in the theological implications of the argument.

 The Cosmological Argument

-One of the standard objections to this particular version of the Cosmological Argument is the second premise is not valid.
-There is nothing impossible in the chain of causes that can go back infinitely.
-So this particular version of the Cosmological Argument fails.
-Being aware of this objection, Leibniz went to propose a better version of the Cosmological Argument.
-We must look at the full version of the Leibnizian Argument.
+One of the standard objections to this particular version of the Cosmological Argument is that the second premise is not valid.
+There is nothing impossible in the chain of causes that can go back infinitely, so this particular version of the Cosmological Argument fails.
+Being aware of this objection, a better version was proposed:. the Leibnizian Argument.
 For the sake of understanding, we have taken the liberty of breaking Leibniz’s texts into a few steps.

 - Therefore, one must find the reason elsewhere.